Chapter 5122-7 Client Services; Personnel

 (i) Meeting with RPH client rights specialists on at least a quarterly basis;

-(2) Each RPH or campus of multi-site RPH shall have at least one full-time client rights specialist for inpatient services, who reports directly to the chief executive officer (CEO).
+(2) Each RPH shall have at least one full-time client rights specialist for inpatient services, who reports directly to the chief executive officer (CEO) or designee.

-Each RPH or campus of multi-site RPH shall have a designated client rights specialist alternate, appointed by the CEO and who reports to the CEO.
+Each RPH shall have a designated client rights specialist alternate, appointed by the CEO and who reports to the CEOor designee.

 (3) Duties for the RPH client rights specialist shall include, but are not limited to the following: